Jwalamukhi/DS_Module16/Ex20-AVL-Tree---Deletion.md

 ## AIM:
 To write a C function to delete an element from an AVL Tree.
 ## Algorithm

-1.
-2.
-3.
-4.
-5.
+1.Search for the node to delete starting from the root.

+2.Delete the node using standard BST rules.

+3.Update the height of the affected nodes.

+4.Calculate the balance factor of each updated node.

+5.Perform rotations if the node is unbalanced.

+6.Continue until the tree is balanced again.

 ## Program:
 ```
 /*
-Program to find and display the priority of the operator in the given Postfix expression

 Developed by: Jwalamukhi S
 RegisterNumber:  212223040079
 */